Rajkumar Hirani: Widespread success (2009–present)

 Hirani's next directorial venture was the coming-of-age comedy-drama 3 Idiots (2009), loosely adapted from the novel Five Point Someone by Chetan Bhagat.
 Starring an ensemble cast of Aamir Khan, Kareena Kapoor Khan, R. Madhavan, Sharman Joshi, and Boman Irani, it follows the friendship of three engineering students, and was a satire about social pressures under an Indian education system.
 3 Idiots received widespread critical acclaim upon release, and emerged as the highest-grossing Indian film up until then, earning ₹4.60 billion in global ticket sales.
 Hirani won his third National Film Award for Best Popular Film Providing Wholesome Entertainment, his first Filmfare Award for Best Film and Best Director, and his second Filmfare Award for Best Story and Best Screenplay.
 3 Idiots established Hirani as one of Hindi cinema's most prominent filmmakers.

+The film's lasting popularity has also led to recurring media reports about a potential sequel.
+However, actors Aamir Khan and R. Madhavan later clarified that no concrete discussions or plans had been made with Rajkumar Hirani regarding a continuation of the 3 Idiots story.

 After a 5-year hiatus, Hirani returned to direction with the science fiction satirical comedy drama PK (2014).
 Upon release, the film received positive reviews, with praise directed towards Aamir Khan's performance and the film's humour, though certain criticism was received for "hurting religious sentiments".
 It received 8 nominations at the 60th Filmfare Awards, winning two.
 Additionally, it won five Producers Guild Film Awards, and two Screen Awards.
 PK garnered the Telstra People's Choice Award at the Indian Film Festival of Melbourne.
 Produced on a budget of ₹850 million (approx. $12 million), PK was the first Indian film to gross more than ₹7 billion and US$100 million worldwide.
 Both Amir and Rajkumar Hirani was not sure about the film success at the box office.
 At the time, it emerged as the highest-grossing Indian film of all time and ranks as the 70th highest-grossing film of 2014 worldwide.
 The film's final worldwide gross was ₹854 crore (US$140 million).
 It currently stands as the 5th highest-grossing Indian film worldwide and 7th highest-grossing film in India.

 In 2015, Hirani was invited to head the Academic Council of the Film and Television Institute of India (FTII), but declined the offer, citing prior film commitments.